by Jéssica Méndez Lema and Daniel Pérez Cabo – Alice Biometrics

 OCR, which stands for Optical Character Recognition, extracts printed text on the identity

-.
+documentation and converts it to digital format.
 Therefore, it is another key technology in digital identity verification since it makes the whole authentication process faster as it prevents typing errors and saves time.

 But most importantly, this machine-encoded text helps to validate data against verification sources, which helps to validate names, addresses, identification numbers, etc. are real.